What Are the 12 Days of Christmas?

 Everyone knows to expect a partridge in a pear tree from your true love on the first day of Christmas ...
 But when is the first day of Christmas?

-You'd think that the twelve days of Christmas would lead up to the big day—that's how countdowns work, as any year-end list on the Internet will tell you—but in Western Christianity, they actually start on Christmas and end on January 5th.
-According to liturgy, the twelve days signify the time in between the birth of Christ and the night before Epiphany, which is the day the Magi visited bearing gifts.
+You'd think that the 12 days of Christmas would lead up to the big day—that's how countdowns work, as any year-end list would illustrate—but in Western Christianity, "Christmas" actually begins on December 25th and ends on January 5th.
+According to liturgy, the 12 days signify the time in between the birth of Christ and the night before Epiphany, which is the day the Magi visited bearing gifts.
 This is also called "Twelfth Night."
-(Epiphany is marked in most Western Christian traditions as happening on January 6th, and in some countries, the twelve days start on December 26th and end on January 6th).
+(Epiphany is marked in most Western Christian traditions as happening on January 6th, and in some countries, the 12 days begin on December 26th.)

 In debunking that story, Snopes excerpted a 1998 email that lists what each object in the song supposedly symbolizes: